cmajor-lang/cmajor/docs/Cmaj Language Guide.md

 console <- arraySlice.size <- " " // prints 2
         <- arraySlice[1];         // prints 4
 ```

+Slices of multi-dimensional arrays are not yet supported.

 ### Scope of slice data